University of Brighton: Student life

-Students on each campus have access to services including a careers service, counselling service, student advice service, disability and dyslexia service, and chaplaincy.
+Students on each campus have access to services including a careers advisory service, counselling service, student advice service, disability and dyslexia service, and chaplaincy.

 Brighton Students' Union is the representative body for students.
-The SU is a charity and is headed up by four full-time elected student officers.
-There are five areas that encompass what the SU does.

-Student Voice: Brighton SU represent the student voice at the University, ensuring that they're using student feedback to make positive changes that make student life better.
+The BSU is a charity and is headed up by four full-time elected student officers.
+The BSU represent the student voice at the University, ensuring that they're using student feedback to make positive changes that make student life better.
+They support students with appeals, mitigating circumstances and other academic issues that may occur.

-Activities: All students can get involved with a variety of activities throughout the year; including societies, sports, student media and more.
+The BSU also organises a variety of activities and events throughout the year; including societies, sports, student media and more.
 Buzz Radio is a student-led campus radio station with studios in Brighton.

-Events: BSU host events throughout the year for all students at the University of Brighton.
-Attending these events is a great way to meet like-minded students and build a community at university.

-Support: The Union Support Team are around to help any student that is struggling at the university.
-They support students with appeals, mitigating circumstances and other academic issues that may occur.

-Shops and cafes: There are a number of shops and cafés across University of Brighton campuses that are run by the SU.
-These outlets provide students with affordable food and refreshments as well as stationery, merchandise and more.
+There are a number of shops and cafés across University of Brighton campuses that are run by the BSU.

 Notable alumni, staff and associates

 Many prominent figures in the arts have attended the University, or the institutions from which it was formed.
 These include Turner Prize winners Keith Tyson and Rachel Whiteread (1982–85) studied at the Faculty of Arts, Brighton, as did Keith Coventry, the winner of 2010 John Moores Painting Prize, the photographer Ewen Spencer, the artist Alison Lapper, the designer Julien Macdonald and the writer-illustrator Emily Gravett.